Handling kids’ fear of using public restrooms can be stressful. Discover 7 ways to ease the anxiety when your child is scared of restrooms.

 Making a big deal only makes public restrooms seem more mysterious or scary than they are.

 7. Praise your child for every step forward

 Every little bit of progress helps, even if your child doesn’t outright use public restrooms.

-Rather than berating my son for crying because he didn’t want to use the toilet, I found a reason to praise him.
-“Wow, you stayed inside for a full 20 seconds!
+Rather than berating my son for crying because he didn’t want to use the public toilet, I found a reason to praise him.
+“Wow, you stayed inside the restroom for a full 20 seconds!
 You felt scared, but you stayed for all that time.”

-Dealing with a child’s anxieties with restrooms is a challenge for even the most patient of moms.
+Dealing with your child’s anxieties with restrooms is a challenge for even the most patient of moms.
 Outings become difficult and accidents are more likely to happen.
-It’s especially confusing when your child has been using the potty at home.
+It’s especially confusing when she’s been using the potty at home.

 Help her conquer her anxiety by respecting her emotions and acknowledging her fears.
 Introduce her to restrooms by starting with child-friendly ones like those that look like private bathrooms.

 Explain the consequences of not using the restroom without adding blame, like having to cut a park outing short to go home.
 Don’t make a big deal about it, either—added pressure won’t help.

 And praise her for every step of progress made, from as small as entering a public restroom to finally using one.
 Even if it seems like that day will never come, she’ll master public restrooms at some point.
 After all, I don’t know many 30-year-olds with a fear of using public restrooms the way toddlers might.

 Keep that in mind when you feel frustrated or impatient with her fears.
 She’ll eventually use public restrooms—yes, even the loud, stinky, crowded ones at the bowling alley.